jdeichsel/jdeichsel.github.io/_posts/2024-05-16-OneLLM-Blog-Post.md

 What this means is that we will be applying a separate matrix – the kernel – to our original input signal and calculate a weighted sum as a result.
 Most interesting here is that the result stays in the same relative position within the matrix.

 ![](/images/conv_layer_gif.gif)\
-*Figure 10: Applying Convolution Layers to an input signal*
+*Figure 10: Applying Convolution Layers to an input signal from [A guide to convolution arithmetic for deep learning](https://doi.org/10.48550/arXiv.1603.07285) [3]*

 What this also allows us to do is to interpret patterns within the original image.
 This highly depends on the usage of our kernel’s weights but can highlight certain features of images while still downgrading the overall complexity of the input.
 Here is an example of applying a vertical edge detector kernel, the Horizontal Sobel Kernel, to an image.
 It’s called that way because it is looking for jumps in grey values on the horizontal plane, which basically highlights vertical objects!
 Notice how vertical features are being highlighted while horizontal features almost disappear.

 ![](/images/conv_layer_example.png)\
-*Figure 11: Example: Horizontal Sobel Kernel detecting vertical features*
+*Figure 11: Example: Horizontal Sobel Kernel detecting vertical features from [Intuitively Understanding Convolutions for Deep Learning](https://towardsdatascience.com/intuitively-understanding-convolutions-for-deep-learning-1f6f42faee1) [4]*

 Visual Tokenizer
 ======